kostoskistefan/hoverclock-qt/README.md

 ## Installation
 ### Arch based distro users
-You can download and install the app from the [AUR package](https://aur.archlinux.org/packages/hoverclock-bin/).
+You can download and install the app from the [AUR package](https://aur.archlinux.org/packages/hoverclock-qt-bin/).

 ### Other distros
 Head on over to the [releases section](https://github.com/kostoskistefan/hoverclock-qt/releases) of this repository and download the latest release.
  * If you are running on a Debian based distribution, use the .deb package.
  * If you want to use a GUI installer which will configure everything for you, use the .run file. **(Recommended for non-debian distributions)**
  * If you wish to manually install everything, extract the .zip file to a location of your choosing.
-Then you can run the hoverclock.sh file to launch the clock.
-(You'll also need to copy the icons and desktop file manually, as well as creating a symlink of the hoverclock.sh in /usr/bin/hoverclock)
+Then you can run the hoverclock-qt.sh file to launch the clock.
+(You'll also need to copy the icons and desktop file manually, as well as creating a symlink of the hoverclock-qt.sh in /usr/bin/hoverclock-qt)

 ## Optional dependencies